joshed-io/estelle-and-josh/site/content/faq/july-26.md

   +++
-title = "Frequently Asked Questions for July 26"
+title = "FAQ for invitees to Estelle & Josh's July 26 & July 28 wedding ceremonies in France"
 +++

-**Hello invitees for our wedding ceremony on July 26, 2018!**
+**Hello invitees for two very special days - July 26 and July 28, 2018!**
 We're thrilled so many of you are coming to join us in July 🎉

 Here's some information about what's going to happen this summer.
 This should help you book your travel and start planning your stay in France.
 You will also receive a paper invitation in the mail soon with more details, please keep an eye out for that.
 But for now, on to the Q&A!